-Year 3

-Class: Blackbirds
+Year 3 Class: Blackbirds

 Activity How long for?
-Frequency When it will be handed out and collected in/tested Reading 5-10 mins 4+ times a week Diaries should be in school daily please.
+Frequency When it will be handed out Reading 5-10 mins 4+ times a week and collected in/tested Diaries should be in school daily please.
 Diaries will be viewed when your child has read with an adult (at least once a fortnight).
 Library Book 10 mins + As required Library day is on Friday PE - - Our PE days are Monday and Thursday .
 Please ensure the children have their full PE kits with them.
-Spellings 5-10 mins 3-4 times a week for weekly test Handed out on Wednesday .
-Tested on Tuesday .
-Learning logs As long as required Voluntary Set at the beginning of each term.
+Spellings 5-10 mins 3-4 times a week Handed out on Wednesday .
+Learning logs As long as required for weekly test Voluntary Tested on Tuesday .
+Set at the beginning of each term.
 Handed in once the child has completed an activity to be shared with the class and teacher, we will check Learning Logs on a Friday.
 Suggested 4 per term.
 Times tables 5-10 mins 3-4 times a week as required TTRS Handed out on Monday/Tuesday Tested on Monday/Tuesday.